 These settings are also available on widgets like feature boxes and polls.

 You can change the width of the image to reduce it to a percentage of its full size, e.g. 80% or 50%.

 Change the alignment settings to move your image to the left, center, or right.

-Order of Immerse content for accessibility
+Accessibility of Immerse content

 Accessibility within Turtl is making sure that your Turtl Docs are usable by as many people as possible.
 It’s important to keep in mind the order of your Immerse content in the editor to ensure it flows correctly for screen readers and when using the keyboard tab button for navigation.
 The easiest way to see how your Immerse content flows is by checking your Turtl Doc in mobile view.
 The order reflected in the mobile view is the same order that will be used for accessibility purposes.
 You can read more about Turtl Docs and accessibility here.